A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 The downtown streets around the train station tempted me with a variety of restaurants to choose from.
 But since I wanted to have time for a soak in the Glenwood Hot Springs pools, I had a quick dinner at the hotel’s outdoor cafe.

 Across the street from the hotel, the Glenwood Hot Springs Resort offered 7 pools of varying temperatures fed by the natural heated mineral waters from the Yampah Spring.
-The Ute indians were the first to take advantage of the healing, mineral rich waters.
-In 1888, a group of investors built the world’s largest hot spring pool, a title still held today.
+The Ute indians were the first to take advantage of these healing, mineral rich waters.
+In 1888, a group of investors tapped into this resource and built the world’s largest hot spring pool, a title still held today.

 Glenwood Hot Springs Resort